IvanHeriver/tAgg/README.md

 In a few words, ***tAgg*** ...
  * ... is relatively fast (it uses the `dplyr `and `RcppRoll` packages as well as a custom `approx` function to optimize execution time).
- * ... handles vectors, matrices or data.frame.
+ * ... handles vectors, matrices or data.frames.
- * ... handles missing values following three different approach (including simply propagating them to the output)
+ * ... handles missing values following three different approaches (including simply propagating them to the output)

 # Getting started

 ## installation

-You can install the package from github using the `remotes` R package:
+You can install the package ***tAgg*** from github using the `remotes` R package:
 ```r
 remotes::install_github("IvanHeriver/tAgg")
 ```